Synoptic Discussion - August 2014

 - Comparison to Observed: The August 2014 precipitation anomaly pattern shows some similarity with a positive PNA over the Northern Rockies, but little agreement elsewhere, and the upper-level circulation anomaly pattern is opposite that expected over eastern Canada.

 - Description: The AO teleconnection pattern relates upper-level circulation over the Arctic to circulation features over the Northern Hemisphere mid-latitudes and is most active during the cold season.

-- Teleconnections (influence on weather): To the extent teleconnections are known, a negative AO this time of year (May-July) is typically associated with dry conditions in the Northeast and Deep South, and wet conditions across the Plains and parts of the Midwest, below-normal temperatures in the Northern Plains and New England, near normal temperatures elsewhere, and upper-level circulation anomalies which are below normal over eastern to central Canada and above normal over Alaska.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a negative AO this time of year (July-September) is typically associated with dry conditions in New England and parts of Texas, wet conditions in the Central Plains, below-normal temperatures in the Northern Plains, above-normal temperatures in part of Texas, near normal temperatures elsewhere, and upper-level circulation anomalies which are below normal over eastern to central Canada.

 - The North Atlantic Oscillation (NAO) pattern

 - Description: The NAO teleconnection pattern relates upper-level circulation over the North Atlantic Ocean to circulation features over the Northern Hemisphere mid-latitudes.

 - Status: The daily NAO index was generally negative throughout August, averaging negative for the month.
 The 3-month-averaged index was negative in August and the last several months after a run of mostly positive for the previous year.